Philharmonic Wind Orchestra: History

-In 2002, The Philharmonic Winds initiated the Philharmonic Youth Winds, providing an opportunity for young musicians to further their ensemble experience.
-In 2008, the young orchestra was named the top Division 1 band at the inaugural Singapore International Band Festival, under the baton of its Resident Conductor Adrian Chiang and the guidance of musicians from The Philharmonic Winds.
+In 2002, The Philharmonic Winds initiated the Philharmonic Youth Winds, providing an opportunity for young musicians under 25 to further their ensemble experience.
+In 2008, the young orchestra was named the top Division 1 band at the inaugural Singapore International Band Festival (SIBF), under the baton of its Resident Conductor Adrian Chiang and the guidance of musicians from The Philharmonic Winds.
+In SIBF 2018, they competed in the Concert Division and achieved the Gold award, once again under the baton of Adrian Chiang.

 In July 2005, The Philharmonic Winds participated in the World Music Contest held in Kerkrade, the Netherlands, and became the first wind orchestra from Singapore to be awarded a Gold Medal with Distinction in the First Division (Harmony Band).
-Following that, the ensemble became the first wind orchestra to perform at the 2006 Singapore Arts Festival.
-In May 2009, the band was invited to perform at the 40th anniversary of the Japan Band Clinic, one of the most prestigious wind conferences in the world, held in Hamamatsu, Japan.